 The proposed combination with Curetis is subject to the approval of our stockholders and debt holder, and by the shareholders and debt holders of Curetis N.V. and Curetis GmbH, and we cannot provide any assurance that such approvals will be obtained.
 If the proposed transaction is not approved by our stockholders at the Special Meeting, we may become liable to reimburse Curetis N.V. for its expenses up to a maximum amount of \$250,000.
-In case of termination of the Implementation Agreement in accordance with its terms, Curetis N.V. would also be required to repay us under the Interim Facility, and we would need to re-focus our attention on OpGen as a stand-alone business.
+Curetis N.V. has undertaken the same obligations with respect to us if the shareholders of Curetis N.V. do not approve the proposed transaction.
+In case of termination of the Implementation Agreement in accordance with its terms, Curetis N.V. would also be required to repay us under the Interim Facility, and we would need to refocus our attention on OpGen as a stand-alone business.
 Any of these events would have a material adverse impact on our financial condition.

-Completion of the Transaction is subject to the fulfillment or the waiver, as the case may be, of a number of conditions precedent, which may prevent, delay, hinder or otherwise adversely affect the proposed Transaction.
+Completion of the proposed Transaction is subject to the fulfillment or the waiver, as the case may be, of a number of conditions precedent, which may prevent, delay, hinder or otherwise adversely affect the proposed Transaction.

-Completion of the Transaction is subject to the fulfillment or the waiver, as the case may be, of a number of conditions precedent as described in the Implementation Agreement.
+Completion of the proposed Transaction is subject to the fulfillment or the waiver, as the case may be, of a number of conditions precedent as described in the Implementation Agreement.
 These include, in addition to customary closing conditions, the necessary shareholder approvals by the requisite majority of shareholders of Curetis N.V. and the stockholders of OpGen; the assumption by us of the obligation under the Curetis Convertible Notes, including the need to provide for the conversion of the Curetis Convertible Notes into shares of OpGen's common stock; the entry into the Interim Facility and the funding thereunder; and the receipt of the applicable consents or waivers to be received or granted by certain debt financing providers of Curetis N.V., Curetis GmbH and OpGen.
 Failure to satisfy any of the conditions may result in the Transaction not being closed.

-We have agreed to use a significant portion of the capital raised in the October 2019 Offering to support the operations of Curetis in the period prior to the closing.
-This reduces the proceeds invested in OpGen's operations, which could have a negative impact on us if the proposed Transaction is not consummated, or if the approval process takes longer than anticipated.
+We have agreed to use a significant portion of the capital raised in the October 2019 Offering to support the operations of Curetis in the period prior to the closing of the Transaction.
+This reduces the proceeds invested in OpGen's operations, which could have a negative impact on OpGen if the proposed Transaction is not consummated, or if the approval process takes longer than anticipated.